freeCodeCamp/devdocs/.github/ISSUE_TEMPLATE/documentation_bug.md

 ## Actual style
 <!--
-Add images or urls of the miss-formatted DevDocs documentation -->
+Add images or urls of the mis-formatted DevDocs documentation -->

 ## Expected style